 Businesses rarely stick to the tools and platforms they used when they started their journey.
 Same is the case with CMS.
 You started with something but after a point of time that doesn't look like the perfect option for you.
 What to do?
 Thankfully you can migrate from one platform to another without any significant loss in your traffic and data.
 In this article we are talking about Hubspot and Wordpress.
 These are one of the most popular CMS out there in the market.
 And so, today we'll learn about the migration of blog from HubSpot to WordPress.

-Depending on the size, page load speed, scope, and goals of your website you can migrate from HubSpot to WordPress.
+Depending on the size, page load speed, scope, and goals of your website you can conduct the HubSpot to WordPress migration.
 The pages of the old website can be easily added manually to the WordPress theme, but due to a large number of blogs, we can not put the content manually.
 So, we have come up with an out-of-box way to do this, which will make it very easy.

 For this migration, we have used a Hubspot wordpress plugin known as LLM HubSpot Blog Import.